 Improving Omega-3 Status in Vegetarians and Vegans

-There are now many companies offering vegan DHA supplements made from seaweed, and some include EPA.
-If you’re getting plenty of ALA, you shouldn’t need a supplement with EPA.
+There are many vegan DHA supplements made from seaweed, and some include EPA.
+While the need for vegans to supplement with DHA is debatable, it’s more clear that vegans meeting ALA requirements shouldn’t need to supplement with EPA.

 See Fish and Cardiovascular Disease for an analysis of the benefits of eating fish or taking fish oil supplements for the general public and how that impacts a vegetarian or vegan diet.